 Visit these sites to learn about the latest announcements from our municipal, provincial and federal governments.

 We all have a responsibility to help prevent the spread of COVID-19.
-Please take steps to protect yourself and your community by following the guidelines for physical distancing, good hygiene, and staying home and away from others if sick or in isolation.
+Please take steps to protect yourself and your community by following the guidelines for getting the vaccine, physical distancing, good hygiene, and staying home and away from others if sick or in isolation.

 Following are some helpful resources: